 While Barrio Lastarria is the current It spot in Santiago.
-El Diablito was already there in 1984 and would not be an exaggeration to state that this restaurant contributed to the development of the now fashionable district.
+El Diablito was already there in 1984.
+It would not be an exaggeration to state that this restaurant contributed to the development of the now fashionable district.
 Famous for its traditional beers, local specialties such as pisco sour casero and the carne a la diabla, El Diablito is the perfect place to meet young locals in an alternative and laid-back atmosphere.
 A special mention goes to the decoration of the restaurant, somewhere between a cabinet of curiosities and an antique dealer’s mysterious shop.

-The place to be for gourmand hedonists, Bar Restaurant Victorino offers a menu made of the best dishes that South American cuisine has to offer.
-The ingredients selection is exquisite, their presentation simple but classy, and the setting of the restaurant is an absolute must-see: located in a maze-like antique house surrounded by historical monuments, Victorino is without any doubt the most romantic place to discover the delicate traditional food in the Lastarria neighbourhood.
+The place to be for gourmand hedonists, Victorino offers a menu made of the best dishes that South American cuisine has to offer.
+The ingredients selection is exquisite, their presentation simple but classy, and the setting of the restaurant is an absolute must-see: located in a maze-like antique house surrounded by historical monuments, Victorino is without any doubt the most romantic place to discover the delicate traditional food in the Lastarria neighborhood.

-Chile is famous for its wine and so it comes as no surprise that a wine specialist has made it onto this list of Santiago’s best cultural restaurants.
-Bocanariz is one of the capital’s most famous places to enjoy the best wine that Chile has to offer.
+Chile is famous for its wine, so it comes as no surprise that a wine specialist has made it onto this list of Santiago’s best restaurants.
+Bocanáriz is one of the capital’s most famous places to enjoy the best wine that Chile has to offer.
 Locals and curious tourist gather to taste local wines in a comfortable urban setting where bare brick walls and heavy wooden tables are combined with the seemingly ill-fitting but ultra cool crystal chandelier.
 A true gastronomic and oenological journey through the country, Bocanariz’s menu has been designed to perfectly fit the different types of wine that Chilean vineyards produce every year.